 "SOS – Study, Organize, Succeed"

 This course is designed to help students become more efficient, proficient, and self-aware learners.
 It focuses on research-based learning strategies which can improve student performance in all courses.
-This course is offered as part of Roane State’s SAILS (Students Achieving Improved Learning Strategies) initiative and is part of Roane State’s Smart Start curriculum.
-(The course is offered in fall and spring semesters.)
+This course is offered every semester.

 Yes.
 The class is for any student who would like to become a more efficient learner and who is willing to put forth the effort to make it happen.
 The class is also part of Roane State’s Smart Start curriculum for students who are undecided about their majors.

-Due to student feedback, we are also offering the class at the beginning of the semester.
-When you register, be sure to pick the hybrid section if you want the late-start ten week version of the class (it will start with an H such as H25) or the traditional section number if you want the 15-week format.
-Some sections may be in an accelerated format.
-They last for five weeks and the section number will start with a Z such as Z25.
-Section numbers that begin with a T, such as T25, meet in the Idea room at the designated campuses.
+Due to student feedback, we are offering the class at the beginning of the semester.
+When you register, be sure to pick the hybrid section if you want the ten week version of the class (it will start with an H such as H25) or an accelerated five week version of the class (it will start with a Z such as Z01).
 The content is the same regardless and students earn 3-credit hours in each format.

 Grades will definitely be assigned and you will have to do your part to earn your grade.
 Rather than tests, however, grades will be determined based upon your level of class participation and the completion of a number of assignments.
 If the assignments are not completed, your grade will definitely suffer.
 It is important for you to realize going into the class that you must take your assignments seriously in order to earn your grade and to benefit from the class.
 You may experience some stress in meeting the deadlines for your assignments, but you will not have the stress of having to pass tests.